 As a foodie, you may already know your way around baklavas.
 But you’re certainly in for a treat if you try these sweet pastries in Dubai.

-This special dessert, which is made of layers of filo dough, filled with chopped and sweetened nuts, and drizzled with sugar syrup or honey, is a favorite in Dubai.
+This special dessert, which is made of layers of filo dough, filled with chopped and sweetened nuts, and drizzled with sugar syrup or honey.
+It is a favorite in Dubai.
 Just make sure you choose a bakery known for their best-tasting baklavas.

 Dubai has so many delectable things to offer to serious foodies.
 If you haven’t been to this city yet, then it’s high time you do.
 There are many great places to throw a party in Dubai.
 And a culinary journey to Dubai is one of the best experiences you will have in your lifetime.